G3SED - Mike Devereux

 I love pushing the limits of propagation, designing, building and air testing new antennas, to give that extra dB or so, that will allow me to work some marginal opening to a far flung part of the world.

 I'm fascinated with Propagation and have found the 6 metre band to be a real eye opener to the way that the sun drives our ionosphere.
 My biggest thrill was working W7GJ via moon bounce on this band with simple equipment and antennas.

 I am a member of the First Class Operator's Club with my love of CW and a member of the Chiltern DX Club and UK DX foundation.
 The CDXC sponsor Dxpedition and promote interest in all forms of Dxing.

 I have been lucky enough to travel to remote and exotic parts of the world to play Ham Radio, click on Dxpeditions above to see where I have been.

 I was honoured in 2012 to be awarded by the RSGB the prestigious R.O.T.A.B Trophy for consistent and outstanding DX achievement - a kind of "life time achievement" award.
 I guess it tells me that I getting to the latter part of my life!

-For the past 15 years I have operated as CT7/G3SED from my holiday Villa in the Algarve Portugal.
-It's great fun to go back to basics and use simple wire antennas and low power.
+For many years I operated as CT7/G3SED from a Villa in the Algarve Portugal.
+It was great fun to go back to basics and use simple wire antennas and low power.